 Start early.
 Have open conversations about what's changing and why.
 Listen to concerns — especially from team members who've been using paper systems for years.
 Their worries are valid, and addressing them directly builds trust.

 Identify a few digital champions on your team — people who are excited about the change and can help support others during the transition.
 Give them extra training first so they can answer questions and model confidence.
-When your team sees their peers embracing the new system, it makes a bigger difference than any memo from management.

 Step 2: Choose the right platform